stoltene2/blog/site/posts/2015-04-10-prefer-directives-to-ng-include/index.markdown

 ---
 title: Prefer directives to ng-include
 author: Eric Stolten
-published: true
+description: Did you push Angular to it's limits?
+I thought so.
 ---

-_Did you push Angular to it's limits?_

-I thought so.
-But something didn't feel right.

 In this article I will show you how to speed up your AngularJS code.
 There may be code in your AngularJS application that can cause